SeanAndrie/Object-Detection-App-with-TFLite/README.md

-# Object-Detection-App for Apps Development Module
+# Object Detection Mobile Application with TensorflowLite
 This repository only contains the important files associated with my submission and does not contain the entire application because of the vast amount of files in it.
 For academic purposes only.